 New Student Welcome Orientation

 On September 23, 2020, a welcome and orientation event was held for the inaugural cohort of students in the Mines Robotics programs, providing practical information about the new interdisciplinary graduate program.
 To view the orientation slides click here.
-For any questions email firstname.lastname@example.org.
+For any questions about the program , please email email@example.com.

 An autonomous AED-delivering robot?
 These Mines students developed one in 36 hours and won SB Hacks.